Freeze-Drying Candy at Home – Brief Overview

 Final Thoughts

-In conclusion, if you are trying to freeze-dry Skittles in a deep freezer, it just won’t work.
-Freeze dryers are a must if you are looking to freeze-dry any type of candy.
-The dry ice and cooler method could work on fruits but definitely not candy; a vacuum pump is essential to pulling moisture out of candy.
+In conclusion, if you are trying to freeze-dry Skittles in a deep freezer or with dry ice, it won’t work.
+Freeze dryers are a must if you are looking to properly freeze-dry any kind of candy.